noec764/erpnext/docs/dooks/accounts/subscription.md

 ### Difference Between Subscription and Auto-Repeat

-Before Subscription feature was added in Dooks, the current Auto-Repeat feature was available as a Subscription only.
+Before Subscription feature was added in Dokie, the current Auto-Repeat feature was available as a Subscription only.

 The Auto-Repeat feature which is applicable for multiple transactions like Sales Order, Purchase Order, Invoices, Journal Entry etc. Whereas based on Subscription, only Sales Invoices are auto-created.